Frank Altimari: State judicial service

 Altimari's judicial career began when he was elected to the Nassau County District Court in 1965.
 After serving on that court for four years, he was elected to the Nassau County Court for a term beginning in 1970 and then as a justice of the New York State Supreme Court (the trial court of New York), on which he served from 1974 to 1982.
 He also again taught at St. Francis College from 1972 to 1973.

 Federal judicial service

 Altimari was nominated by President Ronald Reagan on November 23, 1982, to a seat on the United States District Court for the Eastern District of New York vacated by Judge Edward Raymond Neaher.
 He was confirmed by the United States Senate on December 10, 1982, and received his commission on December 10, 1982.
-His service terminated on December 23, 1985, due to his elevation to the Second Circuit.
+His service terminated on December 23, 1985, due to his elevation to the court of appeals.

 Altimari was nominated by President Reagan on October 23, 1985, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Ellsworth Van Graafeiland.
 He was confirmed by the Senate on December 16, 1985, and received his commission on December 17, 1985.
 He assumed senior status on January 1, 1996.
 His service terminated on July 19, 1998, due to his death of brain cancer in Old Westbury, New York.